 To explore this causal link, researchers conducted two experimental studies involving undergraduate students.

-Each participant was given false feedback about their own status and that of their teammates within the group.
+They were divided into small groups, and each participant was given false feedback about their own status and that of their teammates within the group.

 Status was rated on a scale from 1 to 7, with higher numbers indicating higher status.